-(2) For a member not incorporated in the United States, not included in a consolidated federal corporate income tax return and not required to file its own federal corporate income tax return, the income to be included in the combined group’s apportionable net income is determined from a profit and loss statement prepared for each foreign branch or corporation in the currency in which the books of account of the branch or corporation are regularly maintained, adjusted to conform it to the accounting principles generally accepted in the United States for the presentation of such statements and further adjusted to take into account book-tax differences required by federal or [state] law.
-The profit and loss statement of the member of the combined group and the apportionment factors related thereto, whether United States or foreign, must be translated into or from the currency in which the parent company maintains its books and records on any reasonable basis consistently applied on a year-to-year or entity-by-entity basis.
+(2) For a member that is either not incorporated in the United States or is not required to file a federal corporate income tax return, the income or loss to be included in the combined group’s apportionable net income or loss is determined from a profit and loss statement prepared in the currency in which the books of account of the member are regularly maintained, adjusted to conform it to the accounting principles generally accepted in the United States for the presentation of such statements and further adjusted to take into account book-tax differences required by federal or [state] law.
+The profit and loss statement of the member and the apportionment factors related theretomust be translated into or from the currency in which the parent company maintains its books and records on any reasonable basis consistently applied on a year-to-year or entity-by-entity basis.
 Income must be expressed in United States dollars.
 In lieu of these procedures and subject to the determination of the [commissioner] that the income to be reported reasonably approximates income as determined under this chapter, income may be determined on a reasonable basis consistently applied on a year-to-year or entity-by-entity basis.
+The income or loss of a member subject to this Paragraph 3.(A)(2) must also reflect the elimination of intercompany transactions as provided in Subsection 3.(A) and adjustments as provided in [reference to state statutory provisions requiring adjustments to federal income].
+The income or loss of the member to be included in the combined group’s apportionable net income or loss must also exclude gains or losses subject to paragraph (4) of this Subsection and must also exclude non-apportionable net income or loss.

-(3) If the unitary business has income from an entity that is treated as a pass-through entity, the combined group’s apportionable net income includes its member’s direct and indirect distributive share of the pass-through entity’s unitary business income.
+(3) If the combined group has unitary business income or loss from an entity that is treated as a pass-through entity, the combined group’s apportionable net income or loss includes its member’s direct and indirect distributive share of the pass-through entity’s unitary business income or loss.

 (4) All dividends paid by one member of the combined group to another member of the combined group included on the same combined report shall, to the extent those dividends are paid out of the earnings and profits of the unitary business included in the combined report, in the current or an earlier year, be are eliminated from the income of the recipient.
-This provision shall does not apply to dividends received from members of the unitary business which are not included as part of the same combined report, or dividends for which a dividends-paid-deduction has been claimed and allowed..
+This provision shall does not apply to dividends received from members of the unitary business which are not included as part of the same combined report, or dividends for which a dividends-paid-deduction has been claimed and allowed.

-The principles set forth in the Treasury regulations promulgated under Section 1502 of the Internal Revenue Code, including the principles relating to deferrals, eliminations, and exclusions, shall apply to the extent consistent with the [state] combined group membership and combined unitary reporting principles.
-Upon the occurrence of either of the following events, deferred business income resulting from an intercompany transaction among members of a combined group shall be restored to the income of the seller and shall be included in the combined group’s apportionable net income as if the seller had earned the income immediately before the event: (A) The object of a deferred intercompany transaction is: (i) resold by the buyer to an entity that is not a member of the combined group, (ii) resold by the buyer to an entity that is a member of the combined group for use outside the unitary business in which the buyer and seller are engaged, or (iii) converted by the buyer to a use outside the unitary business in which the buyer and seller are engaged; or (B) The buyer and seller are no longer members of the same combined group, regardless of whether the members remain unitary.